Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 When starting a business as an LLC in Mississippi, you will first need to fill out and file your company’s Certificate of Formation with the Mississippi Secretary of State.

 The LLC is a popular business structure, and while this seems like a very straightforward filing, you may come across a few unfamiliar items.
-I’m going to go through the steps and explain how to fill out the Mississippi LLC Certificate of Formation so you can get your business started.
+This guide will go through the steps and explain how to fill out the Mississippi LLC Certificate of Formation so you can get your LLC started right.

 Steps To Fill Out The Mississippi LLC Certificate Of Formation

 The Mississippi Certificate of Formation (called the Articles of Organization in most states) is the official document filed with the Mississippi Secretary of State to establish a Limited Liability Company (LLC).
-After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.
+After the state approves the filing, the business can officially begin operating and register for the necessary business licenses and permits.

-To submit the paperwork, either file online through the Mississippi Secretary of State’s website.
+To submit the paperwork, file online through the Mississippi Secretary of State’s website.

 Step 1: Business Information